TruptiChoudhari/Employee-Compliance-and-Sales-Analysis/README.md

 **Data Cleaning:** Standardized formats for Customer IDs to align datasets.

-**Formulas and Functions**: Applied advanced Excel formulas (e.g., VLOOKUP, TEXT, IF) for calculations and data transformation.
+**Formulas and Functions**: Applied advanced Excel formulas (e.g. VLOOKUP, TEXT, IF) for calculations and data transformation.

 **Pivot Tables and Charts**: Created aggregated views and visualizations to highlight trends and insights.